-All of which serves to hide the fact that over the last 40 years Slough has quietly become Europe’s data hub, home to the largest concentration of data centres, not just in the UK, but in Europe.
-At the time of writing it boasts 10 data centres from seven different providers with at least another three being planned.
-These centres provide 10 colocation facilities, three cloud nodes, two internet exchanges and two disaster recovery and business continuity sites.
+All of which serves to hide the fact that over the last 40 years Slough has quietly become Europe’s data hub, home to the largest concentration of data centers, not just in the UK, but in Europe.
+At the time of writing it boasts 10 data centers from seven different providers with at least another three being planned.
+These centers provide 10 colocation facilities, three cloud nodes, two internet exchanges and two disaster recovery and business continuity sites.

-From these relatively humble beginnings an industry has grown that now offers 107,000 square metres of data centre capability, and one which is estimated to grow by 21,000 square metres year over year.
+From these relatively humble beginnings an industry has grown that now offers 107,000 square meters of data center capability, and one which is estimated to grow by 21,000 square meters year over year.
 This represents over half of the growth for the entire United Kingdom.

 And having been the butt of jokes for many, Slough’s residents and workers are having the last laugh with an unemployment rate of 1.7%, half of the UK average as of 2017.

-Zayo has three fully diverse dark fibre routes from Slough to London, an ultra-low latency route directly into the London Stock Exchange and direct diverse connectivity to Europe avoiding London.
-Our high density fibre network provides diverse connections to all the major data centres already in Slough, and we can also provide ethernet and IP services directly out of Slough to global cloud providers and networks.
+Zayo has three fully diverse dark fiber routes from Slough to London, an ultra-low latency route directly into the London Stock Exchange and direct diverse connectivity to Europe avoiding London.
+Our high density fiber network provides diverse connections to all the major data centers already in Slough, and we can also provide ethernet and IP services directly out of Slough to global cloud providers and networks.